0x53A/ramblings/AkkaInFSharp.md

    Q: How do I even know whether there is an actor on the other side?
 What about ``Tell``, which is fire and forget?
    A: ``¯\_(ツ)_/¯``

-3) Q: I have an IActorRef, and want to ``Ask`` it something, how do I know whether it will send something back, or if it sends something at all?
+3) Q: I have an IActorRef, and want to ``Ask`` it something, how do I know what it will send back, or if it sends something at all?
    A: take a look at Q2 again.

 #### Time to type this shit up